Setting Standards for Successful Planning Departments

 , Teska Associates

-Confirmed SpeakerMichael Blue, FAICP currently is a Principal Consultant at Teska Associates in Evanston IL.
-His work includes preparing comprehensive and neighborhood plans, strategic plans, and zoning regulations; conducting staff training; and performing development approval audits.
+Confirmed SpeakerMichael Blue, FAICP is a Principal Consultant at Teska Associates in Evanston IL.
+His work includes preparing comprehensive and neighborhood plans, strategic plans, and zoning regulations; conducting staff training; and performing development approval process audits.
 Previously worked as Community Development Director for Highland Park, IL (11 years) and Deputy CD Director for Mount Prospect, IL (5 years).
 Work in those communities included long range planning, current planning, building permit approval, and support of Council and Commission activities.
 Started career as consultant working in policy planning, development economics and public participation.
 Presented sessions on multiple topics at numerous planning conference, guest lecturer at universities, and is author of two recent Zoning Practice article.